Saniya0301/numerology-ai-insights/README.md

 From the project root:

 cd backend
-uvicorn api:app --reload --port 8000
+uvicorn api --reload --port 8000

 The API will be available at: